 - 2.1 The BSIP guidance states the overall aim of the document is to '...explain LTA ambition to improve buses and the plans and policies that will deliver them'.
-The Board has previously set out the Vision and Objectives for bus (see Appendix A) that consists of several elements including reliability, accessibility, integration and inclusion, plus a series of delivery commitments that includes growing patronage to create a financially sustainable and stable network and delivery of our SEP objectives. - 2.2 As BSIPs will be 'living documents' that are monitored and reported on annually, LTAs are asked to set targets that measure journey time, reliability, patronage and customer satisfaction improvements.
+The Transport and Environment Board have previously set out a draft Vision and Objectives for bus to shape the development of the BSIP (see Appendix A) that consists of several elements including reliability, accessibility, integration and inclusion, plus a series of delivery commitments that includes growing patronage to create a financially sustainable and stable network and delivery of our SEP objectives. - 2.2 As BSIPs will be 'living documents' that are monitored and reported on annually, LTAs are asked to set targets that measure journey time, reliability, patronage and customer satisfaction improvements.
 The details of how these targets will be delivered are also required, with plans required to contain information regarding the location of bus priority measures, the role of Demand Responsive Transport (DRT) services, investment in decarbonisation measures and the improvements to accessibility. - 2.3 WP1 the Route, Quality and Environmental Analysis workstreams will provide the evidence and information (inputs) required for the BSIP as depicted in Appendix B, showing how the starting point for our work to reform the bus network is the Bus Review that was published in 2020.
 From the strategic level evidence gathered so far, there are areas where further work could be undertaken in detail to support the development of our initial BSIP.
 The evidence also highlights the impact the pandemic has had on bus patronage, which raises questions about how to structure the initial BSIP in response.
-A summary of progress across the three workstreams in WP1 is provided in the following sections along with questions for the Board to consider, to shape the next stages of work and to identify the preferred approach to the initial BSIP.